 A Clinical Social Work Internship emphasizes clinical work with a major focus on diagnostic evaluation and individual psychotherapy.
-Each student will learn and experience the multifaceted role of clinical social worker in an outpatient clinic setting while performing his/her duties.
+Each student will learn and experience the multifaceted role of clinical social worker in an outpatient clinic setting.
 In addition, the Social Work Intern and the primary LICSW supervisor meet weekly for 1.5 hours of face-to-face supervision.
 The intern will also attend a series of classes and seminars.

 A typical Internship in Clinical Social Work at Hamm Clinic is a 12-month time commitment involving a minimum of 20 hours per week of on-site training.